dreshetnyak/AudioCat/README.md

 ## Version History

+### AudioCat 3.0.2
+Bug.
+Cover image extraction could return an error despite that the image was extracted successfully.<br>
+Fix.
+Added GEOB error to the skipped errors list to be ignored.<br>
+Bug.
+If unable to extract an image the app would not show any error.

+<details>
+<summary>Previous versions</summary>

 ### AudioCat 3.0.1
 Bug.
 When attaching a cover image in some cases the resulting file could have an invalid media tags.<br>
 Bug.
 If a cover image in the list was unselected it would get added to the output anyway.

-<details>
-<summary>Previous versions</summary>

 ### AudioCat 3.0.0
 New.
 Now if the tags grid is empty a new tag can be added by double click on the grid header.<br>